ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 using the Keras/Tensorflow libraries available as open-source in ANTsX GitHub repositories.
 For the various applications, both share the identically trained weights for mutual reproducibility.
-For all GPU training, we used Python scripts for creating custom batch generators.
-As such batch generators tend to be application-specific, we store them in a separate GitHub repository for public availability (\url{https://github.com/ntustison/ANTsXNetTraining}).
+For all GPU training, we used Python scripts for creating custom batch generators which we maintain in a separate GitHub repository for public availability (\url{https://github.com/ntustison/ANTsXNetTraining}).
+These scripts provide details such as batch size, choice of loss function, and network parameters.
 In terms of GPU hardware, all training was done on a DGX (GPUs: 4X Tesla V100, system memory: 256 GB LRDIMM DDR4).

 Data augmentation is crucial for generalizability and accuracy of the trained networks.
 Intensity-based data augmentation consisted of randomly added noise (i.e., Gaussian, shot, salt-and-pepper), simulated bias fields based on N4 bias field modeling, and histogram warping for mimicking well-known MRI intensity nonlinearities [@Nyul:2000aa;@Tustison:2021aa].
 These augmentation techniques are available in ANTsXNet (only ANTsPyNet versions are listed with ANTsRNet versions available) and include:

 * image noise:  ``ants.add_noise_to_image(...)``,